jakedmtr/heart-disease-analysis/README.md

 ### Age

 The most popular age group for heart disease in this sample was the 50-59 group with a share of 41.4%.
-However, since there the age groups were not equally distributed, it is hard to accurately draw any conclusions about age and heart disease prevalence by looking at this sample alone.
+However, since the age groups were not equally distributed (i.e. the wasn't an equal number of patients in each age group), it is hard to accurately draw any conclusions about age and heart disease prevalence by looking at this sample alone.

 ![Age group_dist](images/age_group_dist.png)